Step out of the cycle of overeating and cravings

 This course is not designed to promise instant freedom, because the patterns we are speaking about are often deeper than that.

-But it can create something very important: a first real shift in how you understand and meet yourself.
+But it can create something very important: A first real shift in how you understand and meet yourself.

 You may begin to notice less internal pressure, more space in your body, a slightly different experience of cravings, moments where you pause before reacting, or a softer way of being with yourself after something happens.

 It may not be perfect, and it does not need to be.
+What matters is that something begins to feel different.

 For many women, this is the first real movement out of the cycle.